 - How do they operate and contribute as a team?

 - Will they 'bust a gut' to make this a successful business?

 - Are they looking to build a long term sustainable business?
-It may take 5 - 10 years to get to the point where it has a successful IPO.
+It may take 5 - 10 years to get to the point where it has a successful outcome.
 Do they have the staying power?